alijalloul/higgs-public/README.md

 - Depth testing and MSAA
 - Directional lighting system
 - Input and camera system
-- Custom OBJ model loader
+- Custom OBJ and GLB model loader
 - PNG, TGA, and BGA image loading
-- Descriptor and uniform buffer management
+- Resource System (Materials, Textures, Meshes, Nodes)
-- Resource Mangement
+- Scene hierarchy and manager
-- Basic Scene class
+- Input Manager

 While fully functional at a base level, the engine is still under development and serves primarily as a platform for low-level graphics experimentation.